eazyistired/attack-defense-music-genre-classification/README.md

+The updated `README` now includes a new section, "Evaluation Methods," which details how the model's robustness was assessed using the clean accuracy and the adversarial accuracy from the PGD attack, and specifies the attacks and defenses discussed.

+***

 # Adversarial Music Genre Classification

 This project implements a baseline **Convolutional Neural Network (CNN)** for music genre classification and evaluates its robustness against adversarial attacks.